Catherine Connoly

 You won't be able to come because by the time you hear this, it'll be yesterday.

-We're doing this time thing again, this fucking linear time thing i've recorded this yesterday and right now in yesterday i have to leave my office to go to dublin to do a gig but by the time you hear this the gig will have happened already okay
+We're doing this time thing again, this fucking linear time thing.
+I've recorded this yesterday, and right now, in yesterday, I have to leave my office to go to Dublin to do a gig.

-hopefully there'll be a hot take i'm very busy this week with gigs i'm hoping i'll have the time to be able to reflect and explore curiosity and come back with a hot take for you In the meantime, rub a dog, wink at a swan,
+I'm hoping I'll have the time to be able to reflect and explore curiosity and come back with a hot take for you.

 I was gonna say scream at a snail, but that's not very nice, is it?